1 Legal and enforcement framework

 Crypto-asset service providers (CASPs) are generally structured as limited liability companies, but it is also possible to opt for a foundation in some cases (eg, utility token issuers).
 Virtual currency service providers are usually financed through a mix of:

 - private equity;

 3.4 Are virtual currency trading platforms subject to a specific regulatory regime in your jurisdiction?
 Must they be registered or licensed by a regulatory authority?
 Does this vary depending on whether the platform accepts legal currency or whether the platform is custodial?
 Are virtual currency trading platforms subject to any form of 'market abuse' regulation?

-- protect investors from market abuse; and
+- market makers; and

 4 Crossover with banking